davemaurer/daily_exercises/hashes/hashes_0.md

 you want changed, but there is also a kind of simple way to do this if you just have, say one key you named wrong.
 In your
 terminal:

-- `typo_list = { "sugar" => 3, "beets" => 1, "brockalie" => 100 }`<br>
+- `typo_list = { "sugar" => 3, "beets" => 1, "brockalie" => 100 }`

   Uhoh, that's not the way you spell broccoli!
 Red alert, we need to fix this stat!
-We could just delete the bad key, then add a new key spelled correctly, but because of what Ruby actually RETURNS for you when you call delete, you can kill two birds with one stone.
+We could just delete the bad key in one step, then in another step add a new key spelled correctly, but because of what Ruby actually RETURNS for you when you call delete, you can kill two birds with one stone.
 Ruby returns you the VALUE of the key you deleted when you use the `.delete` method.
 This is programmed under the hood so don't think too much about why right now.
 Just know that that's the way `.delete` works.
-So if that's true, and (DON'T DO THIS, IT'S JUST AN EXAMPLE): `typo_list.delete("brockalie")` would give us back the number `100`, can't we just do this? (yes, we can): OK NOW do this in your terminal:<br>
+So if that's true, and (DON'T DO THIS, IT'S JUST AN EXAMPLE): `typo_list.delete("brockalie")` would give us back the number `100`, can't we just do this? (yes, we can): OK NOW do this in your terminal:

-  `typo_list["broccoli"] = typo_list.delete("brockalie")`<br>
+  `typo_list["broccoli"] = typo_list.delete("brockalie")`

   If that makes you cross-eyed don't worry too much about it right now.
 Things gain more clarity the more you are exposed to them.
-Basically it boils down to methods being able to both DO a thing, and RETURN a thing, and what a method returns does not have to represent exactly what it does.
+Basically it boils down to methods being able to both DO something, and then RETURN a thing, and what a method returns does not have to represent exactly what it does.
 So `.delete` when used on a hash removes the key you tell it to remove, then returns you the value of the key it just took out for you.
 Hence, being able to do what we did up there.

+### RECAP or TL/DR

+- Hashes data structures that are made up of key/value pairs, and they can be nested inside of each other.

+- To make a basic hash, use the curly braces: `{}` and put what you want your keys/values to be inside of the braces.
+Remember to use hashrockets and commas to tell Ruby what parts go where.

+- Use bracket notation: `[]` to retrieve a value from a hash.
+Do this by putting the key's literal name inside of the brackets:
+  `my_h["my_key"]`

+- Also use brackets to add a key and value, or change the value of a key that already exists in a hash.
+To do this you add the assignment operator: `=` after the brackets: `my_h["new_key"] = 5`

+- To delete a key from a hash, use Ruby's BUILT IN `.delete` method.
+This method expects you to give it an argument.
+The argument will be the literal name of the key you want to remove from the hash: `my_h.delete("new_key")`.

+- To change the name of a key in a hash, make clever use of the return value you get back from using `.delete`:
+  `my_h["renamed_key"] = my_h.delete("old_key")`.